eliofio/PrOpRe/README.md

 * **`Trajectory FILE noH`**: This is another mandatory file (`-t/--traj`) containing the trajectory of the biomolecule _without_ hydrogen atoms (in formats such as trr, dcd, lammpstrj, gro, etc.).
 If the "remove_H_atoms.py" script is used, the default name for this file is _Trajectory_noH.gro_.

-NMappings: This is an optional argument (-m/--mapp) that specifies the number of random mappings M at a fixed number of retained sites.
-The default value is M=50.
-This parameter affects the number of combinations that will be chosen randomly with respect to the total number of atoms.
+NMappings: This is an optional argument (`-m/--mapp`) that specifies the number of random mappings _M_, namely the number of combinations that will be chosen randomly, at a fixed number of retained sites.
+Each mapping represents a unique combination of atoms.
+By default, the value of Nmappings $M$ is set to 50, meaning that 50 random mappings will be chosen.
+However, you have the flexibility to adjust this value according to your specific needs.
+Increasing the value of Nmappings will result in a greater number of random mappings being generated, while decreasing it will yield fewer mappings.
+Choosing a higher value for Nmappings can provide a more comprehensive exploration of different atom combinations, but it will also increase the computational time required for the calculation.
+Conversely, selecting a lower value will reduce the computational burden but may result in a less exhaustive sampling of mappings.
+By adjusting the Nmappings argument, you can strike a balance between computational efficiency and the level of exploration of different mappings that suits your specific requirements.
+The default value is $M=50$ can

+The default value is $M=50$.
 Changing this value will result in more or fewer combinations being chosen.

+By default, the value of Nmappings is set to 50, meaning that 50 random mappings will be chosen.
+However, you have the flexibility to adjust this value according to your specific needs.
+Increasing the value of Nmappings will result in a greater number of random mappings being generated, while decreasing it will yield fewer mappings.

+Choosing a higher value for Nmappings can provide a more comprehensive exploration of different atom combinations, but it will also increase the computational time required for the calculation.
+Conversely, selecting a lower value will reduce the computational burden but may result in a less exhaustive sampling of mappings.

+By adjusting the Nmappings argument, you can strike a balance between computational efficiency and the level of exploration of different mappings that suits your specific requirements.

 * **`NMappings`**: Optional argument (`-m/--mapp`) that specifies the number of random mappings _M_ at fixed number of sites retained.
 Any integer number higher than 0 is accepted.
 The default value is _M = 50_.
 For a fixed number of sites the code choses randomly _M_ combinations with respect the total number of atoms.
 Changing such value, more or less combinations are chosen;